-These days we’re all just a little more concious of security in our home and protecting our family from those that may wish to do harm.
+These days we’re all just a little more conscious of security in our home and protecting our family from those that may wish to do harm.
 Proper firearms can be very expensive, they’re more hassle to get hold of and not everyone feels comfortable with owning or using one.
 However, is it an option to use a BB Gun for Self Defense?
 They’re a lot cheaper and don’t require a license to own.

 You should not use a BB Gun for Self Defense.
 This is not what they were designed for and arguably you’d be better off throwing it at the attacker.
-Use a BB gun in the backyard, shooting targets or tin cans.
-If you want to protect yourself, you’ll need something else.
-If you want to understand why
+Use a BB gun in the backyard, shooting targets or tin cans but not to protect yourself.

 What Is A BB Gun?

 The most common method of power delivery is via a spring piston though and this energy is generated via either a pump-action (typically seen on shotguns) or a lever action.
-You will generally find that the lever-action models are the lower powered types.
+You will generally find that the lever-action models are the lower-powered types.

-If it’s rapid fire, semi-automatic action that you’re after, you’ll probably be looking at CO2 as the main power source.
+If it’s rapid-fire, semi-automatic action that you’re after, you’ll probably be looking at CO2 as the main power source.
 However, with the advantage of semi-automatic action comes the potential downside of lower velocities than the springers.

 What Is a BB Gun Designed to Do?

 The gun is relatively cheap (especially if constructed from plastic) and is easy to maintain.
 It’s primarily used for younger shooters and makes a great introduction pistol or rifle for the first-time shooter.

 How Much Power Does a BB Gun Have?

 How does this compare with a firearm?
 Well, a .45 Colt will shoot a much heavier projectile at around 850 FPS and a Magnum will shoot an even heavier bullet at over 1000 fps.
 So, you can see just from this alone that chemically powered firearms have so much more stopping power than a BB gun.

 Let’s say you have a particularly high powered model, shooting around 500 fps (and this kind of velocity isn’t typical).
-Even at this kind of power output it wouldn’t be nearly enough to humanely dispose of a small pest.
+Even at this kind of power output, it wouldn’t be nearly enough to humanely dispose of a small pest.

-Is the BB Gun Dangerous though?
+Is the BB Gun Dangerous?

 So, yes – a BB Gun is dangerous, but probably more dangerous to you than the person you’re trying to defend yourself against.
 If you’d like to know more as to how dangerous a BB gun really is, then check out the article here.